 As a true fan of Social Media and of the powers of Twitter, I have been observing new users for a while now, and have had the privilege of training those who have an interest in using Twitter more effectively.

 Twitter has a lot of strange things unique to it – punctuation marks and abbreviations which may look like alien-speak to anyone who hasn’t learned it.
-Although there are many guides online (I particularly like the Mashable Twitter Guidebook) I can see why a lot of people might look at the stream of tweets and wonder what is going on!
+Although there are many guides online, I can see why a lot of people might look at the stream of tweets and wonder what is going on!

 There are 5 basic things you really need to know– once you understand them you will be well on your way. – hashtags, RTs, @replies, mentions, and url shortening.

 Retweeting means repeating someone else’s tweet.
 The simple way is to put the abbreviated ‘RT’, then their @name, and then paste their same exact tweet.
 There are other ways (for example using the “retweet button” but the old fashioned way is my favourite as it shows up in the list of mentions.

 Hashtags (eg #WeddingWednesday, #Photography or #FollowFriday #FF) – putting a hash sign next to a word makes it a link which if you click on brings all the tweets with that same topic mentioned.
 You would put a #, then no space, then the word.
 This is great for Twitter searches – adding one of these makes you be found and possibly followed by a lot more people.